VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

     ![File committed](images/backup/fileChangeCommit.png)

-    If you go to your GitHub repository, you can also see these changes by clicking on the commits, which is on the right side:
+    If you go to your GitHub repository, you can also see these changes by clicking on the commits, which is on the right side (**NOTE**: You may have to change the branch from `main` to `master` via the dropdown on the left side):

     ![Commit history](images/backup/commitHistory.png)